 A month before I met Joe, I started my college education.
 When we started hanging out, I told him that my plan was to complete my generals and graduate with my associates degree.
 By the time we got married eight months later, I had found a field of study that I was really passionate about and I changed my plans to pursue a four year degree instead.
-Even though you will never find Joe pursuing a college degree, he has been extremely supportive of me as I've pursued mine.
+Even though you will probably never find Joe pursuing a college degree, he was extremely supportive of me as I pursued mine.

 The moment he met me, Joe knew that a chunk of our income would go to pay for my schooling for the first few years of our marriage.
 We both committed to budgeting and sacrificing things that we'd really like so that we could pay for my education without going into debt.
-Every year when we sit down to do our taxes and we see the amount of money that we put toward school, Joe cringes a little bit as he thinks about all of the things that we could have done with those funds instead.
-For example, this year's total for tuition, fees and books was close to $10,000.
+Every year when we'd sit down to do our taxes and we'd the amount of money that we put toward school, Joe would cringe a little bit as he thought about all of the things that we could have done with those funds instead.
+My last year of tuition, fees and books was close to $10,000.
 That included a little bit of financial aid for the last two semesters, thanks to our cute little tax deduction.
 That money could have been used to pay for a fun vacation, purchase a decent used car or take care of some of the house projects that we are dying to get working on.
 We could have become home owners a lot sooner if we'd had that extra chunk of change to put toward saving for a down payment each year.
-Sure, we think and talk about everything that we could be doing with that money instead, but any time I've mentioned taking a few semesters off so we have more money for something that we really need it for at the moment, Joe has encouraged me to keep going.
+Sure, we talked about everything that we could have been doing with that money instead, but any time I mentioned taking a few semesters off so we would have more money for something that we really need it for at the moment, Joe encouraged me to keep going.

 This past year, the sacrifices that Joe has made have been even greater.
 I knew that taking care of Bensen while I was in class and doing homework was a lot of work, but I don't think I realized just how much work it was until a couple of weeks ago.
 I had a week without any night classes, so I got to be home with Bensen more.
 Joe had church commitments a couple of those nights and a project that he needed to finish for his lawn care company on another of those nights.
 I ended up being on my own with Bensen three nights in a row.
 My mom fed both of us dinner, so I really only had to be responsible for getting Bensen bathed one night and to bed all three nights.
 But after a full day of work, those few hours before bedtime were exhausting!
 I love my sweet boy and he's so fun to play with, but the bedtime routine is time consuming and a challenge, even with a baby who loves to go to bed.
 On the second night, I found myself appreciating Joe so much more for taking care of Bensen on his own three or four nights a week since January.